denis-markushin/sb-service-template/README.md

 #### Prompted

-Following parameters will be asked if not available in system properties
+The Following parameters will be asked if not available in system properties

 | Param   | Description                                         | Default      |
 |---------|-----------------------------------------------------|--------------|